Claire Truesdale

 - 260 - 200 Granville Street Vancouver, BC V6C 1S4

 Claire practices Aboriginal, environmental and constitutional law at JFK’s Vancouver office with a focus on litigation, modern treaty negotiation and Indian registration (Indian status).
-She is passionate about pushing the law for greater recognition of Indigenous rights and self-determination while offering her clients the practical advice they need to face immediate legal challenges.
+She is passionate about pushing the law for greater recognition of Indigenous rights and self-determination, offering her clients advice that is both practical and creative.
+She works to make court and tribunal processes more transparent and accessible for Indigenous leadership and community members.

 Claire advises Indigenous governments and individuals on a variety of legal issues.
-She has particular expertise in fisheries, water rights and governance, legal interests in reserve land and land management, Indigenous membership or citizenship, and Indian registration (status).
+She has particular expertise in fisheries, water rights and governance, legal interests in reserve land and land management, Indigenous membership or citizenship, and Indian registration (Indian status).
 She also advises First Nations on these issues in modern treaty negotiations.
-Claire was initially drawn to working for Indigenous peoples through studying natural resource management and the conflict between Indigenous and non-Indigenous fishers on the Fraser River.
-She brings this interest in ecology and natural resource management to her legal practice.

-Claire assists her clients in seeking justice through the courts in judicial review, trial and appeal proceedings on matters of Aboriginal and treaty rights, consultation and accommodation, Charter rights and disputes under the Indian Act.
-She has appeared at the British Columbia Supreme Court, British Columbia Court of Appeal, Alberta Court of King’s Bench, Alberta Court of Appeal, Saskatchewan Court of King’s Bench, Federal Court and Supreme Court of Canada.
+Claire pursues justice for her clients at courts and tribunals in specific claims, judicial review, trial and appeal proceedings on matters of Aboriginal and treaty rights, consultation and accommodation, jurisdiction, Charter rights, breach of fiduciary duty, and disputes under the Indian Act.
+She has appeared at the Specific Claims Tribunal, British Columbia Supreme Court, British Columbia Court of Appeal, Alberta Court of King’s Bench, Alberta Court of Appeal, Saskatchewan Court of King’s Bench, Saskatchewan Court of Appeal, Federal Court and Supreme Court of Canada.
+Claire is experienced intervener counsel, having appeared on behalf of interveners at the Supreme Court of Canada four times, and twice at other appellate courts.

 Prior to joining JFK, Claire was a judicial law clerk at the Ontario Court of Appeal where she worked on a wide range of criminal and civil law issues for Justices Watt, MacFarland, Juriansz and Strathy.
 Claire had the honour of assisting Justice Harry LaForme of the Mississaugas of the Credit First Nation, the first Indigenous person appointed to an appellate court in Canada, with a paper on the development of Aboriginal rights under section 35 of the Constitution.